appsmithorg/appsmith-docs/website/docs/core-concepts/building-ui/dynamic-ui/README.md

 description: This page demonstrates how you can dynamically update widget properties using queries, JavaScript functions, and setter methods.
 ---

-# Bind Data to Widget Properties
+# Bind Data to Widgets

 This page shows how you can dynamically update widget properties using queries, JavaScript functions, and setter methods.
 There are several ways to bind data to widgets: